 Make sure to use royalty free imagery that pertains to your post.
 You can find free images on places like Pixabay or Stocksnap.
 Canva has free and cheap imagery too!

-Research your favorite quotes and share information relevant to your business and your clients.
+Research your favorite quotes and share information relevant to your business and your soul clients.
 You can even expound on the quote in the actual body of the post.

 Share quotes out of your articles or blogs.
 Don’t forget to share the link so they go check out the rest of the piece.

 If you’re not into quotes, come up with your own tips or sayings.
 The sky is the limit as long as you can answer YES to most of the following questions: